crypto101/book/src/stream-ciphers.rst

 sequence of ``Z`` bytes.

 An attacker may have some target bytes that they'd like to see in the decrypted plaintext, for example, ``;admin=1;``.
-In order to figure out which bytes they should flip (so, the value of :math:`X` in the illustration), they just XOR the filler bytes (~ZZZ~…) with that target.
+In deciding which bytes to flip (illustrated as value :math:`X`), the attacker simply XORs the filler bytes (~ZZZ~…) with that target.
-Because two XOR operations with the same value cancel each other out, the two filler values (~ZZZ~…) will cancel out, and the attacker can expect to see ``;admin=1;`` pop up in the next plaintext block:
+Since two XOR operations with the same value cancel each other out, the two filler values (~ZZZ~…) cancel out as well.
+The attacker can expect to see ``;admin=1;`` pop up in the next plaintext block:

 .. math::